gettalong/hexapdf/man/man1/hexapdf.1.md

   Defines how cross-reference streams should be treated: *generate* will add them, *delete* will remove them and *preserve* will do nothing.
 Default: *preserve*.

+* `--streams MODE`:
+  Defines how streams should be treated: *compress* will compress them when possible, *uncompress* will uncompress them when possible and *preserve* will do nothing to them.
+Default: *preserve*.

 Encryption related options (all options except **--decrypt** automatically enabled **--encrypt**):

 * `--decrypt`: